scarp

 Scarp is a platform for building musical toys that need buttons :) It uses a Raspberry Pi Pico as a processor.

-Kits can be purchased for 50 Euros and fully assembled for 86 Euros.
-See below for a depiction of the BOM :)
+Kits can be purchased for 56 Euros and fully assembled for 86 Euros.
+See below for a depiction of the BOM :) If you are more comfortable with online stores, it’s available at https://tonetoys.etsy.com and at https://www.tindie.com/stores/poetaster/

 I was frustrated with my pocket operators and got some inspiration from picokore.
 Because I’d like to swap things in the design I decided to make a slightly bigger thing where you can actually get at all the pins.
 Also, I decided to make a design where you can swap the use of the SDA/SCL pins between a DAC and a display.
 I also wanted to add a way to move the grooves when chaining with Pocketoperators without the hassle.
 With scarp, it’s a few simple movements to modify the groove while your playing live.